Basis-Health/readb/README.md

 ![Benchmark Plot](./info/img.png)

-RDB performs significantly better than sled and redb when the data size is large enough.
+readb performs significantly better than sled and redb when the data size is large enough.
 Because of rdb's unique index design, the performance improvement grows as the data size increases.

 ## Roadmap